dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part3.md

 `*resultptr` = POSSIBLE_EDGE *((mag <= 0.0) & (mag2 < 0.0));
 ```

 This completely avoids branches.
-If we analyze the large set of nested `if`s  TODO(Add link or source example), we notice a pattern.
+If we analyze the large set of nested `if`s  (link to the [source](https://github.com/dendibakh/perf_challenge4/blob/master/canny_baseline/canny_source.c#L736)), we notice a pattern.
 The computations are always the same, there is only a difference in which of the neighboring pixels we are processing.

 The processing in each of the ifs body looks something like this: